 These COVID-19 mitigation strategies follow recommended guidance from the Centers for Disease Control and Prevention (CDC), Arizona Department of Health Services (ADHS), and Arizona state law.
 As COVID-19 guidance changes, FUSD will update its existing Mitigation Strategies Plan and will communicate changes to team members and families.

 Contact Tracing and Quarantine

 Isolation and quarantine authority are delegated to the Coconino County Health and Human Services (CCHS) and outlined in Arizona Revised Statutes and Arizona Administrative code.
-The Flagstaff Unified School coordinates with officials at Coconino County Health and Human Services (CCHS) to investigate and report cases of COVID-19, and provide school-based notices of exposure.
+The Flagstaff Unified School coordinates with officials at Coconino County Health and Human Services (CCHS) and follows updated COVID-19 guidance.